Nairdaa/fly/README.md

 - mod_checkpoint_end_X - Optional, if you wish to implement checkpoints refer to [this section](#checkpoints-(optional))

 If you wish to sanity check your map download ##this## tool then drag & drop the map onto it.

+## Plugin guidelines
+If you wish to make a timer for this game mode please follow our standards.
+- Start zone `mod_start_zone`
+  - The tick where `!(EntityFlags & FL_ONGROUND)` is when the timer starts.
+    - A players timer should be stopped if the speed of the player is greater than 290 upon timer start. if this happens you probably did something wrong in the first place!
+  - A player should not be able to run faster than 290 on ground inside a start zone.
+  - If a player's timer is already started and he jumps back in the start zone **and** lands on the ground inside the start zone, he should be punished with a speed reset to 250.
+- End zone `mod_end_zone`
+  - The tick where a SDKHook `OnTouch` happens is the tick we use to measure the tick count from when he left the ground inside the start zone.
+- Stages start `mod_stage_start_X`
+  - Use the same logic as you used for start zones, except the speed punishments.
+  - It should not be possible to start a new stage without finishing the previous.
+  - Please also read the [mapping guidelines on stages](#stages-(optional)), it will strengthen your knowledge and understanding of stages.
+- Stages end `mod_start_end_X`
+  - Use the same logic as you used for end zones.
+- Checkpoint start `mod_checkpoint_start_X`
+  - Use the same logic as you used for start zones, except the speed punishments.
+  - Please also read the [mapping guidelines on checkpoints](#checkpoints-(optional)), it will strengthen your knowledge and understanding of checkpoints.
+- Ticks vs Time
+  - Use ticks instead of time e.g. `ticks * tick_interval` to get a precise time.

+Other than that apply common sense to whatever you do :)